Orbit separation dimension as complexity measure for primitive inflation tilings: Examples

 \begin{example} Our next example emerges from direct product variations of Fibonacci tilings \cite{BFG21}.
 The ones with polygonal windows all represent topologically conjugate dynamical systems \cite{BGM22}, and so their $\OSD$ and window boundary dimensions are equal to those of the plain direct product of two Fibonacci tilings, namely $\OSD(\XX,\RR^2)=2$ and $\overline{\dim}_B(\partial W)=1$.
 More interesting are the three types of systems with fractally bounded windows, which in \cite{BFG21} were called \emph{castle}, \emph{cross} and \emph{island}.
 For each type, the discrepancy inflation is primitive, with its leading eigenvalue being the largest root of the polynomials

-Note that, for the second polynomial, there is a discrepancy compared to \cite{BFG21}, although the largest roots are very close numerically.
-This discrepancy still needs to be clarified.
+Note that, for the second polynomial, there is a deviation from \cite{BFG21}, although the largest roots are very close numerically.
+This deviation still needs to be resolved.
 Numerically, the largest roots $\lambda_{\dc}$ of the polynomials are, approximately, $2.46557$, $2.33157$, and $2.11978$.
 For the $\OSD$, we then get

 Correspondingly, the dimensions of the window boundaries become

 Thus, the $\OSD$ distinguishes these classes topologically, as stated in \cite{BFG21} on the basis of the window boundary dimensions. \exend \end{example}